riboseinc/jekyll-theme-open-project/README.md

 open-source software and specifications in a navigable and elegant way.

-Open Project fits two types of sites: that describe one individual project, and that combine projects into sort of an open hub.
+Open Project fits two types of sites:

+* a site that describes one individual project
+* a site that combine projects into sort of an open hub.

-**Demo**: See [Ribose Open](https://open.ribose.com/) project sites—for example, [Metanorma](https://www.metanorma.com),
+**Demo**: See [Ribose Open](https://open.ribose.com/) project sites -- for example, [Metanorma](https://www.metanorma.com), [RNP](https://www.rnpgp.com),
-[RNP](https://www.rnpgp.com),
 [Cryptode](https://www.cryptode.com),